DEFRA/delivery-group-governance/docs/index.md

 ---
 homepage: true
 layout: main
-title: Delivery Group Governance
+title: Delivery group governance
 eleventyNavigation:
-  key: Delivery Group Governance
+  key: Delivery group governance
 ---

 The way we deliver Defra Group services is led by governance and assurance.
 These frameworks should be used by delivery groups to: